Tag Archives: Psychotechnology

 You also need to avoid pigeonholing based on your first impressions.
 “Aha, they want X!” might occur to you but keep an open mind.

-Within the conventional bounds of whatever context you are in, of course you are allowed to ask direct questions to find out what the other person is most concerned about.
+Within the conventional bounds of whatever context you are in, of course, you are allowed to ask direct questions to find out what the other person is most concerned about.

 This next thought is very much about the present-day reality and may not be so important in other eras.
 Prepare to be shocked because nowadays it’s not uncommon to hear a person say something that is strongly emotionally charged and deeply wedded to some political or anti-group position.
 If you don’t already know this about the person it could flip a switch inside you that has the effect of feeling that this is not your sort of person.
 You may start to think about how to depart.
 Observe those reactions in yourself without ratifying them and let them drift into the past.
-Continue to be open minded and compassionate.
+Continue to be open-minded and compassionate.

 Once it becomes more clear what the other person wants, work on that first, and hold back what you are there to accomplish.

-If it’s a group meeting, before putting forth your own agenda, observe carefully to see if you can make out what is salient to each person in the room or zoom.
+If it’s a group meeting, before putting forth your own agenda, observe carefully to see if you can make out what is salient to each person in the room or Zoom.

-Work creatively to help the others accomplish their aims.
+Work creatively to help others accomplish their aims.
 Doing this before putting forth your own needs is a better pragmatic approach in terms of actual achievement of your aims.

 Of course, if there is a natural linkage by which your desired ends can serve theirs, without contortions or fakery, then it’s a win/win.